Govind-Patwal/Pewlett-Hackard-Analysis/README.md

 2) ### Unique Titles
     We retrieved the unique people that are set to retire.
 The number came out to **90,398**.
 With a total employee count of **300,024**, this points to the fact that **30.13%** of employees of Pewlett Hackard are set to retire.

-    **Image 2 (below): Table - Unique People Retiring**
+    **Image 2 (below): Table - Unique Titles**

     ![Unique Titles](./Resources/unique_titles.png)

     The table and the % of people that are set to retire points to the tough task in front of the HR department.
 Assuming that Pewlett Hackard is not overstaffed, 30% of less people could have a dramatic effect on the productivity of the company and even its viability.
+The time to Act is NOW!

 3) ### Retiring Titles
+    This table kind of explains the reason why this has come to the point of a a **Silver Tsunami**.
+Assuming a normal distribution, Managers constitute 0.000022% of the workforce.
+With so less managers, there is no one talking to the HR team about team members reaching retirement age.

+    **Image 3 (below): Table - Retiring Titles**

     ![Retiring Titles](./Resources/retiring_titles.png)

+    While the HR team should work on replacing all titles, it should also think about increasing the % of managers, and having ongoing (bi-annual/quarterly) discussion about their staffing situations and needs.

 3) Mentorship Eligibility